 Element Filters Graphical Representation Statistics are displayed per element and are collected at an interval of every five minutes.
-Select either: ARM (ARM over time, Session count over time) Router (Routers over time, Top routers, Top routers over time) Node (Nodes over time, Top nodes, Top nodes over time, Nodes by peer connections, Top nodes by peer connections) Peer Connection (Peer connections Filters differ depending on the element selected.
-For all elements except Routing Group and Routing Rule, select from: 'Date' ('Range' or 'Relative') Statistics Type: Routing attempts Graphic representation of the statistics of the selected element in a chart, with a range of graph functionalities: Refresh Chart type (line, area or stacked area)
+Select either: Filters differ depending on the element selected.
+For all Graphic representation of the statistics of ARM (ARM over time, Session count over time) elements except Routing Group and Routing Rule, select the selected element in a chart, with a Router (Routers over time, Top routers, Top routers over time) from: Date' ('Range' or range of graph functionalities: Node (Nodes over time, Top nodes, Top nodes over time, Nodes by peer connections, Top nodes by peer connections) 'Relative') ■ Statistics Type: ✓ Routing attempts RefreshChart type (line, area or stacked area) Peer Connection (Peer connections accempts

 Element Filters Graphical Representation

-over time, Top peer connections, Top peer connections over time, Peer connection sessions over time) ✓ Alternative attempts Export chart
+over time, Top peer connections, Top peer connections over time, Peer connection sessions over time) ✓ Alternative attempts ■ Export chart

-Connection (Connections over time, Top connections, Top connections Unsuccessful routesDestinations
+Connection (Connections over time, ✓ Unsuccessful routes

-over time) VoIP Peer (VoIP Peer sessions over Not Routable Destination
+Top connections, Top connections over time) ✓ Destinations Not Routable

-time) Routing Group (Routing groups over calls ✓ Transient calls
+VoIP Peer (VoIP Peer sessions over time) ✓ Destination calls

-time, Top routing groups, Top routing groups over time, Top routing groups by rules) (does not apply to Peer Connection)
+Routing Group (Routing groups over time, Top routing groups, Top routing groups over time, Top routing groups by rules, Top routing groups by rules) ✓ Transient calls (does not apply to Peer Connection)

 Routing Rule (Routing rules over time, Top routing rules, Top routing rules over time, Routing rules by actions, Top routing rules by actions) (for Connection, only this filter applies)

-Calls Quota (Quota over time, Peer Connection over time, Resource group over time, Resource group by peer Drop routing request
+Calls Quota (Quota over time, Peer Connection over time, Resource group over time, Resource group by peer ✓ Drop routing request

-connection) No match rule
+connection) ✓ No match rule

-Customers (Customer sessions over ■ Elements
+Customers (Customer sessions over Elements

-time) SearchNumber
+time) ✓ Search

-Stacked Elements
+✓ Number Stacked Elements

 ✓ Search

 ✓ Number

 Statistics Type (only applies to Routing Group and Routing Rule)

-Routing rules attempts
+✓ Routing rules attempts

-Routing first match
+✓ Routing first match

-Routing second match
+✓ Routing second match

 Element Filters Graphical Representation

-Routing third match
+✓ Routing third match✓ Routing rules

-Routing rules failures
+failures

-^{} Here are explanations to help you better understand each 'Statistics Type' filter:
+\ Here are explanations to help you better understand each 'Statistics Type' filter: